joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 false
 ```

-A fun fact about the `&&` operator: if the left side evaluates to false, it stops evaluating and ignores the right side.
+A fun fact about the `&&` operator: if the left side evaluates to falsy, it stops evaluating and ignores the right side.
+This is called short circuiting.

 ### The OR (||) Operator

-We use the `||` operator to check if one of two statements is true.
+We use the `||` operator to check if one of two statements is truthy.

-This will be `false` only if both left-hand side and right-hand side are false:
+This will be `falsy` only if both left-hand side and right-hand side are falsy:

 ```js
 > false || true